 - Pay for, repair, or replace any goods or property that have been damaged or destroyed by my dog

-- be free of parasites (worms, fleas, etc.)
+- Free of parasites (worms, fleas, etc.)

-- be properly socialized
+- Properly socialized

 Failure to abide by these rules will result in the dog's relocation and re-homing, or the tenant's relocation.
 The tenant understands that failure to adhere to this agreement is considered a violation of the lease/rental agreement.

 Consider asking your landlord if he has any specific concerns he wants to address and add them to your contract.
 He may want you to adhere to certain size restrictions, or even have certain breeds he doesn't want in his building.
-Regardless of whether it is a fair request or not, honor it.
-It is ultimately his property, and he has the right to set force any rules and regulations that he wants.
+He may ask that you avoid puppies or high-energy dog breeds.